Warm Buttery Beer Bread (Dutch Oven)

 Warm a well-oiled 10” Dutch oven.
 Mix the dry ingredients together.
 (You did use self-rising flour, right?)
 Add the warm beer and mix until all the dry ingredients are mixed in with the wet ingredients.
 The batter will be sticky.
 Lob the dough into the middle of the Dutch oven.

-Cover and allow to rise for 20 minutes.
+Cover and let rise 20 minutes.

 Place 7 coals under the Dutch oven and 14 coals on top.